nest/nest-simulator/doc/guides/connection_management.rst

-``conn_spec`` can either be a string containing the name of the connectivity rule (default: ``all_to_all``) or a dictionary specifying the rule and the rule-specific parameters (e.g. ``indegree``), which must be given.
+``conn_spec`` can either be a string containing the name of the connectivity rule (default: ``all_to_all``) or a dictionary specifying the rule name under the key `rule` and any rule-specific parameters, if needed.

-In addition, switches allowing self-connections (``allow_autapses``, default:
-True) and multiple connections between pairs of neurons (``allow_multapses``,
-default: True) can be contained in the dictionary.
-The validity of the switches is confined by the Connect-call.
-Thus, by connecting the same set of neurons multiple times with the switch 'allow_multapses' set to False, one particular connection might still be established multiple times.
+In addition, the switch ``allow_autapses`` (default: `True`) can be specified to allow self-connections.
+Likewise, ``allow_multapses`` (default: `True`) specifies if multiple connections between the same pair of neurons are allowed.
+Please note that these switches are only confined a single call to ``Connect()``, meaning that calling the function multiple times with the same set of neurons might still lead to a situation where these criterions are violated, even though the switches are set to `False` in each individual call.

 ``syn_spec`` defines the synapse type and its properties.
 It can be given as a string defining the synapse model (default:
 'static_synapse'), as an object defining :ref:`collocated synapses <collocated_synapses>`,
-or as a dictionary.
-By using the keyword variant (``Connect(pre, post, syn_spec=syn_spec_dict)``), ``conn_spec`` can be omitted in the call to connect and 'all_to_all' is assumed as the default.
-The exact usage of the synapse dictionary is described in :ref:`synapse_spec`.
+or as a dictionary with detailed synapse properties.
+By using the keyword variant (``Connect(pre, post, syn_spec=syn_spec_dict)``), ``conn_spec`` can be omitted in the call to ``Connect`` and will take on the default value of 'all_to_all'.
+More advanced uses of the synapse specification are described in :ref:`synapse_spec`.

-After a connection is established, it might be beneficial to look up the number of connections in the system.
-This can easily be done with ``GetKernelStatus``:
+After a connection is established, it might be beneficial to look up the number of connections in the network, which can be easily done using ``GetKernelStatus``:

 ::